 This is a road in Krabi Town (Talad Gaew area) that climbs a 3.7 km long hill up to the top.
-Final elevation is 240 m vertical.
-At the top of the road is a stair climbing section that is around 300 steps long.
-Top of there is 270 m.
+The final elevation is 240 m vertical.
+At the top of the road is a stair-climbing section that is around 300 steps long.
+The top of there is 270 m.
 At the very top is a viewpoint where you can see some of Krabi Town and some of the surrounding limestone mountains.

 Distance: 3.7 km to the top of the peak, 3.7 km down the same road to the bottom.